beezy-sh/refactored-lamp/docs/trousseau/deployment.md

           effect: NoExecute
 ```

-1. :material-information: update the version to the desired version.
+1. :material-information: update the version to the desired version
-2. :material-information: set the Vault endpoint URL up.
+2. :material-information: set the Vault endpoint URL up
-3. :material-information: update the version to the desired version.
+3. :material-information: update the version to the desired version
-4. :material-information: uncomment with Vault Enterprise and set a namespace in `value` parameter.
+4. :material-information: uncomment with Vault Enterprise and set a namespace in `value` parameter
-5. :material-information: set to false in production with signed TLS certificate.
+5. :material-information: set to false in production with signed TLS certificate

 ## Enable KMS Provider Plugin